Fast Large Language Model Collaborative Decoding via Speculation: Collaborative Decoding via Speculation

 An intuitive interpretation of \cref{cor:effectiveness} is that when $\gamma_q = \gamma_p = 1$, even in the worst-case scenario—where all proposal tokens are rejected—each token generation still requires only one proposal and one verification.
-This results in the same number of model invocations as the standard ensemble.
+This results in the same number of model invocations as the standard collaborative decoding.
 In practice, however, it is rare for all proposal tokens to be rejected.
-Once a token is accepted, the ensemble process becomes more efficient.
+Once a token is accepted, the collaboration process becomes more efficient.